 You create and publish your change to Gerrit in Git Source Editor.
 Then you track the change's approval in Gerrit.

-Creating and publishing the changes
+Create and publish the changes

 Follow this procedure to create and publish the changes you’ve made.